-67. Council is unable to require a development contribution in certain circumstances, as outlined in section 200 of the LGA02, if, and to the extent that:

-- it has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent in relation to the same development for the same purpose; or - the developer will fund or otherwise provide for the same reserve, network infrastructure or community infrastructure; or - a third party has funded or provided, or undertaken to fund or provide, the same reserve, network infrastructure or community infrastructure; or - Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance. - 68.
-In addition, Council will not require a development contribution in any of the following cases: - Where, except in the case of a new dwelling, the value of any building work for which a building consent is required is less than \$20,000 exclusive of GST, unless the building consent is for a change of use. - Where a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - The application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown. - Bedroom additions to existing dwellings.
-An existing dwelling is a residential unit which has received a code compliance certificate, or a certificate of acceptance under the Building Act 2004.
+- 67. Council is unable to require a development contribution in certain circumstances, as outlined in section 200 of the LGA02, if, and to the extent that: - it has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent in relation to the same development for the same purpose; or - the developer will fund or otherwise provide for the same reserve, network infrastructure or community infrastructure; or - a third party has funded or provided, or undertaken to fund or provide, the same reserve, network infrastructure or community infrastructure; or - Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance. - 68.
+In addition, Council will not require a development contribution in any of the following cases: - Where, except in the case of a new dwelling, the value of any building work for which a building consent is required is less than \$20,000 exclusive of GST, unless the building consent is for a change of use. - Where a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - The application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown.